 The guard checked to see is she was still alive.
 Once he felt her breathing, he bragged her body further away from the festival and deep into the woods.
 He stood over her body as he took his sword out.
 He held the sword over her heart, ready to strike.
 He stood there for almost a minute and still did nothing.
 He looked at her as the leaves fell and brushed her cheek.
 He saw the innocence that he couldn't bring himself to destroy.
 Finally, he took the sword and stuck it between her armpit.
 The sword was pushed deep into the ground so it wouldn't fall over.
 He ran away and never looked back.

 Thank you for reading Succession.
 Please don't forget to vote and comment!

 YOU ARE READING

 Dortchland's royal court isn't all glitter crowns and regal confidence.
 The only heir Princess Layla, is to be named Crown Princess but is instead used as a pawn.
-Driven by fear in an attempt to protect her families' secrets she finds that she may n...
+Driven by fear in an attempt to keep her families' secrets she finds that she may need...